spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-dimension.md

   - "@user2:{{ matrix_domain }}"
 ```

-The admin interface is accessible within Element by accessing it in any room and clicking the cog wheel/settings icon in the top right.
-Currently, Dimension can be opened in Element by the "Add widgets, bridges, & bots" link in the room information.
+The admin interface is accessible within Element Web by accessing it in any room and clicking the cog wheel/settings icon in the top right.
+Currently, Dimension can be opened in Element Web by the "Add widgets, bridges, & bots" link in the room information.

 ### Access token